spypaul/MQSim_CXL/README.md

 3. To configure the simulator environment, please follow the instructions specified in [MQSim CXL Specific Execution Configurations](#mqsim-cxl-specific-execution-configurations) and [CXL-flash Architecture Configurations](#cxl-flash-architecture-configurations) of this document
 4. Create a folder named "traces" in the root directory of the simulator package
-5. Place the generated \*.trace file into the \traces folder.
+5. Place the generated \*.trace file into the /traces folder.
 Please specify the file path in workload.xml.
 Check [MQSim CXL Specific Execution Configurations](#mqsim-cxl-specific-execution-configurations) for more details.
 6. To run the simulator, please follow the instructions specified in [Usage in Windows](#usage-in-windows) of this document.
-7. The simulator output will be in the \Results folder in the root directory of the simulator package.
+7. The simulator output will be in the /Results folder in the root directory of the simulator package.
 For more details, please read the descriptions in [Simulator Output](#simulator-output) of this document.

 ## Detailed Instructions for ATC'23 Evaluation
-In this section, we will provide detailed instructions on setting up experiments for reproducing evaluation results from our research paper, _Overcoming the Memory Wall with CXL-Enabled SSDs_.
+In this section, we provide detailed instructions on setting up experiments for reproducing evaluation results from our research paper, _Overcoming the Memory Wall with CXL-Enabled SSDs_.

 ### Workloads and Trace Files
 We evaluate CXL-flash device with two types of workloads: synthetic and real-world.